mpvnet-player/mpv.net/Manual.md

 The target audience of mpv.net are programmers, nerds and software enthusiasts that need something more advanced than typical media players.

-Furthermore mpv.net is well suited for people who are interested to learn mpv and the command line.
+Furthermore mpv.net is well suited for people who are interested to learn mpv.

 ## Requirements

 mpv.net is based on the .NET Framework and requires Windows 7 as minimum version of the Windows operating system.
-As of the writing of this manual the minimum required .NET Framework version is 4.7.2.
+As of the writing of this manual the minimum required .NET Framework version is 4.8.

 For optimal results a modern graphics card is recommended.